 Mean people suck.
 All of them are toxic.
 Pretty much so everyone who does not have a Cluster B personality disorder can tell you that.
-The kicker is, not only do they suck, but after they have done something morally repugnant or downright hateful they expect victims to swallow.
+The kicker is, not only do they suck, but after they have done something morally repugnant or downright hateful, they expect victims to swallow.

-Here’s a relatively easy to remember red flag warning list of covertly narcissistic personality types.
+Here is a relatively easy to remember red flag warning list of covertly narcissistic personality types.
 Taken from an article titled “Narcissists Suck: More on the Diversion Game”, the blog author shared further agreement that most narcissistic people are, if nothing else, compulsive manipulators and attention seekers.

 If you or someone you know is being abused, understand that subtle gaslighting or manipulation of a target for any reason that promotes the abuser above the victim is considered abusive.
-Beware the following emotional vampires and predatory attention-seeking personality types — unless, that is, you are keen on being utterly betrayed or treated like a disposable narcissistic supply:
+Beware the following emotional vampires and predatory attention-seeking personality types — unless, that is, you are keen on being utterly betrayed or treated as a disposable narcissistic supply:

 Generous – but she was very stingy with gifts and her time.

 Helpful – not around when my sister and I gave birth to any of her grandchildren.

 Sincere – will smile to your face, then loves to gossip and make fun about what you said, did after you leave.

 Loyal – but she will cut you off and sever all contact as soon as you offend her in anyway.